-- \ It is important to be seen by our office for your post-op appointments - \ The first two appointments are highly recommended.
-It is strongly advised that you stay locally for the first 2 weeks following surgery if you are an out-of-town patient. - \ It's important to keep in mind that these appointments are patient-specific and may vary depending on your own individual healing and/or complications.
+It is important to be seen by our office for your post-op appointments

+The first two appointments are highly recommended.
+It is strongly advised that you stay locally for the first 2 weeks following surgery if you are an out-of-town patient.

-- \ If you are from out-of-town and cannot be seen at the recommended frequency, then it is strongly advised that you establish a relationship with a provider in your hometown who can follow your progress or evaluate you in case of infection, wound separation, or seroma. - Our practice can evaluate you over the phone, via email, or from a distance.
+It's important to keep in mind that these appointments are patient-specific and may vary depending on your own individual healing and/or complications.

+• Our practice can evaluate you via facetime, google duo or zoom from a distance.
 If you have a cosmetic or functional complication, please plan to visit our office for a postoperative visit.
-We can provide referrals and do our best to manage complications from a distance. - \ Call to schedule your appointments at (814) 849-6591 between the hours of 8:00 AM and 4:00 PM, Monday Friday.
-The office is closed on Saturday and Sunday. - \ The office is closed on Saturday and Sunday.
+We can provide referrals and do our best to manage any complications from a distance.

+Call to schedule your appointments at (814) 849-6591 between the hours of 8:00 AM and 4:00 PM, Monday - Friday.
+The office is closed on Saturday and Sunday.

+The office is closed on Saturday and Sunday.
 Should you experience a complication over the weekend, you will need to be seen by an urgent care and/or Emergency Room.